 Educational visits and visitors are a fantastic opportunity for all pupils and truly enhance the teaching and learning of French.
 Enabling children to make links between their learning in class and their first hand experiences of the real-world are valuable learning opportunities.

 We have carefully selected experiences to allow our children to have engaging, educational experiences.
 We offer children the opportunity to go on a residential visit to France in year 6, where they learn about the physical and human geographical features, visit the beach, use the language they have learnt and explore the culture the country has to offer.

 The children in key stage 2 are really positive about their French lessons and are really eager to talk, especially about the trip to France!
 A particularly memorable lesson some year 5 pupils talked a lot about was where they had designed an ice-cream they would like to order in France.
 The children could name the different flavours and were able to say how they would order it.
 One child said that they, “enjoyed this lesson so much because it was creative and it was useful”.
 The children said that the French trip had really inspired them to learn more French.

 Documents and Useful Links

-Please see our long term overview and policy for French that relate to the intent, implementation and impact of French teaching and learning at Shobnall Primary School.
+Please see below a selection of documents that relate to the intent, implementation, and impact of French teaching and learning at Shobnall Primary & Nursery School.
 Click on the links below for useful resources too!